How to Burn Belly Fat

 1.Cut Out Refined Carbohydrates and Trans Fat

 A diet high in refined carbohydrates and saturated or trans fat contributes to belly fat.
-Refined carbohydrates are found in fizzy drinks, pastries, bagels, pizza and more.
+Refined carbohydrates are found in soda, pastries, bagels, pizza and more.
 Studies show that these foods are linked to an increase in visceral belly fat.
 This is partly because they are calorie-dense and easy to overeat.
-And partly because they lead to blood sugar and insulin spikes which, over time, can cause insulin resistance and excess fat gain.
+And partly because they lead to blood sugar and insulin spikes, which over time, can cause insulin resistance and excess fat gain.

 Saturated and trans fat are found in butter, biscuits, cakes, processed meats and fried food.
 They are inflammatory and have been shown to increase visceral belly fat.